Skip to main content

 Sorry, currently not accepting new patients, but might later

 This phase II trial studies the effects of trastuzumab deruxtecan in treating patients with HER2 positive osteosarcoma that is newly diagnosed or has come back (recurrent).
-Trastuzumab deruxtecan is a monoclonal antibody, called trastuzumab, linked to a chemotherapy drug called deruxtecan.
-Trastuzumab attaches to HER2 positive cancer cells in a targeted way and delivers deruxtecan to kill them.
+Trastuzumab deruxtecan is in a class of medications called antibody-drug conjugates.
+It is composed of a monoclonal antibody, called trastuzumab, linked to a chemotherapy drug, called deruxtecan.
+Trastuzumab attaches to HER2 positive tumor cells in a targeted way and delivers deruxtecan to kill them.

 at UCSF